MdAnowarulAsifKhan/Spotify/README.md

-This optimization shows how indexing can drastically reduce query time, improving the overall performan
+This optimization shows how indexing can drastically reduce query time, improving the overall performance.
 ---

 ## License